TykTechnologies/tyk-ui/README.md

 ```

 *Note*: for the projects that don't have React this is not usable, and we can use just the styling.

+## Build tyk-ui project
+Contributions to the current library are welcome, so please follow these steps each time you want to make a change:

+  - Create a GH issue, describing the necessary change
+  - Raise a PR with the change

+  *In order to publish the changes, please do the following*
+  - After PR merge, run `npm run build-prod` which generates prod code of the library
+  - Increase the library version in `package.json`
+  - Commit and Push changes
+  - Run `npm publish`